nuuuwan/news_lk3_data/README.md

 Shehani Navodya of Ginigathhena Central College is the island’s first in the Engineering Technology stream.

-Meanwhile, Thasun Rithmika of Richmond College, Galle has obtained island’s best results in Arts stream.
+Meanwhile, Thasun Rithmika of Richmond College, Galle has obtained island’s best results in Arts stream while Kirulu Sihildiya Palliyaguru of Eheliyagoda Central College is the island’s first in the Bio Systems Technology.

 ◼️